Doctoral Studies

 Applications should be sent to gsl. @ unilu.ch

-In case of any problems a talk (telephone, Zoom, personal meeting) can be scheduled with the head of the GSL office.
+In case of any problems a meeting can be scheduled with the head of the GSL office.
 Any shared details will be treated 100% confidentially.
 If needed, it can be discussed whether the head of the GSL Board or the entire GSL Board should get involved.
 In addition to discussing the situation in case, contacts of further people within the faculty or university that might be of help can be offered.

 Psychological Counseling Campus Luzern: GSL members have access to up to 5 counseling sessions free of charge.
 Besides classical psychological counseling, counseling is offered regarding issues such as work-life balance, motivational strategies, etc.